jtlovell/GENESPACE/readme.md

 ## GENESPACE: an R package for synteny- and orthology-constrained comparative genomics.

 This is version 1 of GENESPACE.
-GENESPACE is an analytical pipeline to syntenic regions across multiple genomes.
+GENESPACE is an analytical pipeline to understand patterns of synteny and orthology across multiple genomes.
 The manuscript describing GENESPACE is now pubished in eLife.
 [Find the article here](https://elifesciences.org/articles/78526).
 Please cite this if you use GENESPACE.

 There are currently two tutorials that (1) illustrate [what GENESPACE does and how to use it](https://htmlpreview.github.io/?https://github.com/jtlovell/tutorials/blob/main/genespaceGuide.html) and (2) demostrate how to [customize your riparian plots](https://htmlpreview.github.io/?https://github.com/jtlovell/tutorials/blob/main/riparianGuide.html).
 This README is primarily to show how to get GENESPACE up and running.